 Issuing Delegate Certificate for Toll-Free Number

-Figure 7.1 shows a high-level overview of the process for issuing delegate end-entity certificates to a VoIP Entity for a Toll-Free number.
+Figure 5.1 shows a high-level overview of the process for issuing delegate end-entity certificates to a VoIP Entity for a TFN.
 This does not assume that all SPs will use Delegated Certificates.
-Per the Digital Certificate Standard, a SHAKEN authorized SP that is not a RespOrg may issue Delegate Certificates that include TFNs to its customer, provided that the issuing SP complies with the delegate certificate specification or the TN Registry process.
+Per ATIS-1000092 [Ref 6], a SHAKEN authorized SP that is or is not a RespOrg may issue Delegate Certificates that include TFNs to its customer, provided that the issuing SP complies with the ATIS-1000092 [Ref 6] or a TN Registry process.